 Each meeting is run by people filling specific roles.
 Although each club is slightly different, each meeting is structured around prepared and impromptu speaking.
 These are the roles you will encounter at a TECS meeting:

 A major part of each meeting is centered around 1-3 prepared speeches.
 The speeches are prepared based on projects in the Competent Communication or Advanced Communication manuals.
+Speeches are usually 5-7 minutes long, but may vary for certain projects.

 Speaking and leadership skills are improved through evaluations.
 Evaluators are asked to give both a verbal evaluation and a written evaluation using the guide in the manual, as well as standard skills such as eye contact, vocal variety, body language, and structure.
 Your evaluation is an opportunity to practice leadership skills such as listening, critical thinking, feedback, and motivation.